-LEADTOOLS provides fast, highly accurate, and reliable USPS and 4-State Barcode detection, reading and writing support for .NET (C# & VB), C/C++, WinRT, iOS, macOS, Java, and web developers.
-LEADTOOLS award-winning libraries help programmers add fully featured USPS and 4-State Barcode technology to their applications in record time.
+LEADTOOLS provides fast, highly accurate, and reliable USPS and 4-State Barcode detection, reading, and writing support for .NET (C# & VB), C/C++, WinRT, iOS, macOS, Java, and web developers.
+The award-winning LEADTOOLS libraries help programmers add fully featured USPS and 4-State Barcode technology to their applications in record time.

 LEADTOOLS USPS and 4-State Barcode SDK Symbols

 POSTNET was developed by the United States Postal Service (USPS) to represent the 5 or 9 digit ZIP code or an 11 digit "Delivery Point Code" of US destination addresses.
 A POSTNET symbol can be printed upon an envelope and be used to facilitate faster mail sorting.
 These symbols are printed upon flat pieces of mail such as magazines and envelopes.

 PLANET is similar to POSTNET in that it uses half and full height bars to encode data, always begins and ends with a full bar, and digits are represented using a two of five code.
 The major difference between POSTNET and PLANET is that in POSTNET full bars represent "on" bits while in PLANET full bars represent "off" bits.
 PLANET is used by the United States Postal Service to identify and track mail during delivery.

 Intelligent Mail Barcode, more commonly known as 4-State Customer Barcode or USPS4CB, is a 65-bar code used by the United States Postal Service for domestic delivery.
 It is designed to provide improved functionality and information than its predecessors POSTNET and PLANET.
 It effectively combines the routing ZIP code and tracking information into a single barcode.